SolarLune/resound/readme.md

 # Known Issues

-- Currently, effects directly apply on top of streams, which means that any effects that could make streams longer (like reverbs or delays) will get cut off if the stream ends.
+- Currently, effects directly apply on top of streams, which means that any effects that could make streams longer (like reverbs or delays) will get cut off if the source stream ends.